perak/kitchen-site/files/getting_started.md

 }
 ```

-Fields are used by components such as `form` and `data_view` (the generator will "know" what input fields to generate in forms, what columns to show in the dataview etc.).
+Fields are used by components such as `form` and `dataview` (the generator will "know" what input fields to generate in forms, what columns to show in the dataview etc.).

 - `name` - field name
 - `title` - field title shown in form labels, table headers etc.